Pece17/IoTBeacon/README.md

 1. Android app instead of HTML webpage

-2. Python database insertion instead of PHP files - could the Python database insertion be in ```BeaconScanner.py``` or would it need additional files?
+2. Python database insertion instead of PHP files - could the Python database insertion be inside ```BeaconScanner.py``` or would it need additional scripts?

 # Issues and tasks